 ITAR / EAR: Managing Complexities

-- Developing Export Compliance, Procedures & Work Instructions
+- Developing Export Compliance Policies, Procedures, and Work Instructions

 - Managing Foreign Person Employees & Guests

 - Comparison of ITAR Exemptions & EAR Exceptions

 - Keeping Required Records & Filing Mandatory Reports

 - Agreement Workshop – Drafting the Agreement & Gathering Attachments